bwcompton/EcoAssess/dev/work-log.md

   ran it through the production app — succeeded cleanly through both `st_union` (in `get.shapefile.R`) and `st_make_valid` (in `getReport`).
   → The slivers are an artifact of ArcGIS REST geometry quantization, not inherent to MassGIS data.
-The PoC's defensive recipe is in the right place.
+BC further confirmed with an inclusive sweep- select-then-trim from the authoritative layer (any latent slivers in the source would have been captured): still clean.
+PoC's defensive recipe is in the right place.
 Worth a future spike to see if `arc_select` can request un-quantized geometry and eliminate the issue at source.
+- **Workstream 2 scaffold (mode infrastructure)**: extracted three new files — `resolve.cfg.R` (URL query → cfg list), `switch.url.R` (URL flipper, not yet wired in UI), `make.ui.R` (entire UI tree as a function of cfg).
+  `EcoAssess.app.R` now reads as `ui <- function(request) make.ui(...)` and
+  the server stashes the same cfg in `session$userData$cfg`.
+Default URL = bit-perfect regional (only the page title sources from cfg in WS2; rest of the UI deltas come in WS 4).
+Smoke test: open at `?regional=false` and the title should read "Massachusetts EcoAssess"; otherwise identical.
+- **Next**: BC smoke-tests this; if the regional default still looks right and `?regional=false` flips the title, on to WS 4 (switch field, boundary label, parcel + POS UI controls).